EUROPEAN PEACE RIDE

 FROM CHEMNITZ TO PRAGUE AND BACK

-THE EUROPEAN PEACE RIDE IN FIGURES
+THE EUROPEAN PEACE RIDE IN NUMBERS

 DISTANCE